 - When to Seek Help: If the rash spreads, becomes painful, or doesn’t improve, see a doctor or dermatologist.

-- Seborrhoeic dermatitis can affect more than just your scalp — armpits and pubic area included.
+- Yes, seborrhoeic dermatitis can affect more than just your scalp, with the armpits and pubic area commonly involved.

 - Symptoms include red, flaky, sometimes itchy patches.